Fire safety update

 Form EWS1 is being requested for many thousands of buildings nationally and as with the inspection process there are only a small number of suitably qualified experts able to undertake this work.
 This means that although we can request an EWS1 for any building we have no control over when it will be received.
-In addition if a building has not been through the detailed inspection programme and been signed off as fully compliant, or if it has been through the process and remedial works are required, it is unlikely that EWS1 will reflect this position.
+In addition if a building has not been through the detailed inspection programme or if it has been through the process and remedial works are required, the EWS1 will reflect this position.
 It is uncertain how different lenders will view a non-compliant EWS1 and whether they will only accept applications for compliant buildings.
-It has been reported some lenders are rejecting applications even with completed EWS1 forms for a variety of reasons.
+It has been reported that some lenders are rejecting applications even with completed EWS1 forms for a variety of reasons.
 It may therefore be very difficult to sell your home or you may find it hard to staircase or re-mortgage.
-Some lenders are also additionally asking for separate cladding compliance certification which may also prove difficult to provide where remedial works have been identified or detailed inspections have not yet been carried out.
+Some lenders are additionally asking for separate cladding compliance certification which may also prove difficult to provide where remedial works have been identified or detailed inspections have not yet been carried out.

 However, please note that approaches differ between lenders, from building to building and according to people’s individual circumstances and Newlon has no control over valuations or the granting of mortgages and the terms attached to them.